mangrovedao/mangrove.js/packages/mangrove.js/test/README.md

 # Mangrove.js tests

-Tests in mangrove.js must use the `ToyENS.sol` and `DeployScript.sol` files from `mangrove-solidity`.
+Tests in mangrove.js must use the `ToyENS.sol` and `DeployScript.sol` files from `mangrove-core`.
 The `src/util/node.ts` file contains what is required to:

 - start an `anvil` server
 - run a solidity script with `forge script`